 Yes, principal adverse impacts on sutainability factors are taken into account.
 Principal adverse impacts are identified, analyzed and managed in several ways.
 The PAI indicators that are relevant differ between the Fund's investments.
+Some adverse impacts are managed within the framework of the norm-based and-

-Some adverse impacts are managed within the framework of the norm-based and/sector-based exclusion in the manner described above.
+Some adverse impacts are managed within the framework of the norm-based and-/sector-based exclusion in the manner described above.
 Some adverse impacts are taken into account through the managers internal analysis tool.